aderibigbeolamide/AIAnalytics/replit.md

-# EventValidate - AI-Powered Member Validation System
+# Eventify AI - AI-Powered Member Validation System

 ## Overview
-EventValidate is an AI-powered, multi-tenant member validation system designed to streamline event operations and member engagement for various organizations.
+Eventify AI is an AI-powered, multi-tenant member validation system designed to streamline event operations and member engagement for various organizations.
 It offers comprehensive event management, member validation, QR code scanning, a robust ticket system, payment processing, and real-time notifications.
 The platform supports a dual-admin architecture, enabling super admin oversight and organization-specific administration.
 Its vision is to provide a seamless and efficient solution for managing events and member interactions, targeting a broad market of organizations needing advanced validation and event management capabilities.

 ## User Preferences
 Preferred communication style: Simple, everyday language.